The Best Sci-Fi Movies on Netflix

-There are dozens of sci-fi flicks on Netflix.
-Find strange ideas, commentary on current issues and space for satire.
+Netflix is currently awash with world class sci-fi movies.
+Find strange ideas, commentary on current issues, satire.
 Or simply settle in for the perfect popcorn movie that allows you to shut your brain off for a couple of hours.

 Scroll down for our favorite sci-fi movies on Netflix.